 A Mindfulness Practice for Healthcare Workers During COVID from Dr. Mark Bertin

-Transcription of the guided practice:
+Read the full guided practice:

 First, there is no single practice that is going to change the fact that we’re all living under immense stress and anxiety right now.
 The intention of mindfulness is to help us develop the skills that will allow us to navigate through times just like this.